-- unexcused tardies for the month prior. - Parents can contribute daily to their child's pleasant school experiences by developing good sleep/wake routines, healthy eating habits, and grace and courtesy patterns of behavior. - Parking Procedures: One of two entrances may be used.
+- Staggered drop off times are arranged for each group to decrease overcrowding in the parking lot and at the sign in station.
+It is the responsibility of the parent to develop a healthy sleep/wake routine for the child.
+It is also a parent's responsibility to get the child to school early.
+Emergencies or planned absences will be considered Valid Excuses and will be excused.
+Please inform the director at 334-740-6192. - Every child must be picked up NO LATER THAN their designated dismissal times. \$1.00/min applied after designated pick up times. - Valid Excuses include emergencies, doctor's appointments, planned vacations, life changing family events (new baby, extended absence of parent etc.).
+There are many challenges associated with being a new parent and Auburn Montessori School is committed to guiding parents through the stages of child development.
+Exceptions will be made for parents who make steady changes in order to develop healthy routines in their children's lives.
+Please take the time to communicate to your child's teachers. - Parents can contribute daily to their child's pleasant school experiences by developing good sleep/wake routines, healthy eating habits, and grace and courtesy patterns of behavior. - Parking Procedures: One of two entrances may be used.
 Hudson Terrace or the mailbox entrance on Drake Ave.
 Please park your vehicle along the fenced areas of the driveway leaving room for vehicles to exit onto Drake Ave.
-Enter through the protected gated entrance and escort your child to the classroom. - Morning independent studies begin promptly at 8:00am.
-Each child deserves a full uninterrupted 'work' session designed specifically for their academic, social, emotional, physical and spiritual growth. - Farewell embraces and kisses should be both true and brief.
+Enter through the protected gated entrance and escort your child to the classroom. - Farewell embraces and kisses should be both true and brief.
 Lingering prolongs "separation anxiety" making it a difficult transition for both parent and child. - Prepare yourself and your child for morning arrival by practicing encouraging departing greetings for example, "Good bye Mommy (or Daddy), I love you."
-Or "See you soon, have a good day." - At dismissal, please follow the morning parking procedures.
+Or "See you soon, have a good day." - At dismissal, please follow the above parking procedures.
 Escort your child to your car and safely buckle your child into the child restraint before leaving the premises.
-Parents/guardians are required to sign their child out at pick up. - A child will not be allowed to leave the premises with anyone besides the child's parents or those authorized persons noted in the Pre-Admission and Application Form.
+Parents/guardians are required to sign their child out at pick up.

+• A child will not be allowed to leave the premises with anyone besides the child's parents or those authorized persons noted in the Child Pre-Admission and.
 Other persons must present a valid driver's license and hand written note of release, dated and signed by the child's parent or guardian.